-— chocolate cake for dessert.
+Cold evenings in late February.
+Cottage pie with friends.
+King cake for an appetizer.
+Chocolate cake for dessert.
 Paper valentines on the walls.
 Mardi Gras beads on the door.
 Paper hats on our heads.
 There is so much to celebrate…

 I have a five minute rule about cake decorating.
-It goes like this:
+It goes like this: No spending more than five minutes on decorating a cake.

-"No spending more than five minutes on decorating a cake."I really built the lead-up on that one, didn’t I?
+I really built the lead-up on that one, didn’t I?

 See, I don’t think I, or anyone for that matter, will spend more than five minutes eating a slice of cake.
 And by that logic, that means I will spend less than five minutes appreciating a cake.
 And by that logic, why would I, or anyone else for that matter, spend a whole afternoon making something that will be consumed and destroyed in a speck of moments.

 This is why I like about cake toppers – they dress up any cake and you get a keepsake at the end of the night.
 And in this case, even if you toss the topper out, nobody has to feel bad about it because it did not cost any time or money to make.
 Huzzah much?